An Astronaut Themed Family School Unit Study for Morning Baskets

 Phonemic Awareness: Use alliteration to name your spacecraft.
 Alliteration is an element that an author uses to focus the reader’s attention by using the same beginning letter in a series of words, such as the fire-fighting ferret, or the jackrabbit joyfully jumped.
 Use this spaceship worksheet from the Free Resource Library for extra

 Engineering: Let your kids loose with the recycle bin to create a control panel for their spacecraft.
 If you started a rocket ship with last week’s bonus content (free access for subscribers), just add to the inside.
 Collect old CDs, maybe a junk computer motherboard or old keyboard to use.
 Toys like Magnadoodles, toddler busy boxes and Duplos work really well too.
 We like to use 3M Command picture hanging strips (often available at the dollar store) for items that we don’t want to ruin with glue or duct tape.

 Technology: Space travel and exploration naturally leads to new inventions in order to solve the unique dilemmas of space.
 Watch this short video from NASA to learn what is an engineer and what an engineer does.

 Try some new food textures and explore the technology of

 Our family loves the devotional book Indescribable: 100 Devotions about God and Science by Louie Giglio!
 These five-minute devotions are filled with wondrous facts about God’s amazing creation.
 The following devotions match up nicely with this week’s astronaut study: pages 10-11, 20-21, 44-45, and 140-141.

 Family schooling naturally has an

-Be sure to follow my Pinterest board Astronomy and Astronauts for more great morning basket ideas for your Rockets and Spacecraft unit!
+Be sure to follow my Pinterest board Astronomy and Astronauts for more great morning basket ideas for your Astronauts unit!

 Most importantly, pin this post so you can refer back to it during your Astronaut study.